Cyber Security Technical Professional Integrated Degree Apprenticeship

 Integrating on-the-job practical training with academic learning provides apprentices with an increased understanding of their organisation’s unique business needs.

-The programme is based on the Level 6 Cyber Security Technical Professional apprenticeship standard designed by employers.
+The programme is based on the Level 6 Cyber Security Technical Professional (Integrated Degree) apprenticeship standard and is allocated Funding Band 27 (£24,000) by the Education and Skills Funding Agency.

 - Foundations of cyber security, its significance, concepts, threats, vulnerabilities and assurance